sundials-codes/sundials-manyvector-demo/scripts/README.md

-These scripts load various modules installed on the system (e.g., CMake, CUDA, HDF5, etc.) and set several environment variables (e.g., `CXX`, `SUNDIALS_ROOT`, `HDF5_ROOT`, etc.) referenced in the build scripts for installing third-party libraries used by the demo code (see below).
-Additionally, these environment variables are read by CMake when building the demo code to locate the installed third-party libraries.
+These scripts load various modules installed on the system (e.g., CMake, CUDA, HDF5, etc.) and set several environment variables (e.g., `CXX`, `SUNDIALS_ROOT`, `HDF5_ROOT`, etc.) referenced in the scripts for installing TPLs and read by CMake when building the demonstration code to locate the installed TPLs.

 To setup the default environment for a machine source the appropriate script without any inputs i.e., `source ./setup_summit.sh` for Summit.
-Optional inputs may be provided to a script to alter the setup e.g., to use a non-default compiler or CUDA version.
-For more details on the options the supported see the comment block at the top of each setup script as these may vary depending on the machine.
+Optional inputs may be provided to alter the setup e.g., to use a non-default compiler or CUDA version.
+For more details on the supported options see the comment block at the top of each setup script as the inputs may vary depending on the machine.

 ## Building Third-party Libraries

-The following build scripts are provided to configure and install some of the libraries needed by the demo code:
+The following scripts are provided to download, configure, build, and install some of the TPLs needed by the demonstration code:

 * `build-metis.sh` - install the Metis graph partitioning library
 * `build-klu.sh` - install the KLU linear solver from the SuiteSparse library of